nixworks/public/news/2011/07/5/README.md

 ##### Brian Schweitzer
 ### [Brian Schweitzer, the Governor of the US state of Montana declares a state of emergency in counties affected by an oil spill in the Yellowstone River. ](/news/2011/07/5/brian-schweitzer-the-governor-of-the-us-state-of-montana-declares-a-state-of-emergency-in-counties-affected-by-an-oil-spill-in-the-yellowst.md)
-_Context: Governor, Montana, Yellowstone River, Brian Schweitzer, state of emergency_
+_Context: Yellowstone River, state of emergency, Montana, Governor, Brian Schweitzer_

 ##### Phoenix, Arizona
 ### [The US city of Phoenix, Arizona is hit by a large dust storm leaving thousands of people without power and grounding flights at Phoenix Sky Harbor International Airport. ](/news/2011/07/5/the-us-city-of-phoenix-arizona-is-hit-by-a-large-dust-storm-leaving-thousands-of-people-without-power-and-grounding-flights-at-phoenix-sky.md)
-_Context: Phoenix, Arizona, Arizona, Phoenix  Sky Harbor International Airport, dust storm_
+_Context: Arizona, dust storm, Phoenix, Arizona, Phoenix  Sky Harbor International Airport_

 ##### escalator
 ### [One person is killed and 29 injured in an escalator malfunction on the Beijing Subway at Beijing Zoo Station. ](/news/2011/07/5/one-person-is-killed-and-29-injured-in-an-escalator-malfunction-on-the-beijing-subway-at-beijing-zoo-station.md)
-_Context: Beijing Zoo Station, escalator, Beijing Subway_
+_Context: escalator, Beijing Subway, Beijing Zoo Station_

 ##### News of the World
 ### [British tabloid the "News of the World" faces fresh allegations linking it to hacking activities, this time after it emerges that the mobile phone of murdered 13-year-old schoolgirl Milly Dowler was interfered with and messages left by relatives were deleted.
 This gave relatives the false impression that Milly Dowler was still alive when she was not. ](/news/2011/07/5/british-tabloid-the-news-of-the-world-faces-fresh-allegations-linking-it-to-hacking-activities-this-time-after-it-emerges-that-the-mobile.md)